 References to "Energy Transfer Equity" mean the business and operations of Energy Transfer Equity, L.P. and its consolidated subsidiaries, which include Energy Transfer Partners, L.P. ("ETP").
 Energy Transfer Equity is a publicly traded Delaware limited partnership, the common units of which are listed on the NYSE under the ticker symbol "ETE."
 The general partner of Energy Transfer Equity is LE GP, LLC ("LE GP").
 On May 7, 2007, Enterprise GP Holdings acquired non-controlling interests in both LE GP and Energy Transfer Equity.
+Enterprise GP Holdings accounts for its investments in LE GP and Energy Transfer Equity using the equity method of accounting.

-References to "Employee Partnerships" mean EPE Unit L.P. ("EPE Unit II"), EPE Unit II, L.P. ("EPE Unit II") and EPE Unit III, L.P. ("EPE Unit III"), collectively, which are private company affiliates of EPCO, Inc. See Note 25 of the Notes to Consolidated Financial Statements included under Item 8 of this annual report for information regarding the formation of Enterprise Unit L.P. in February 2008.
+References to "Employee Partnerships" mean EPE Unit L.P. ("EPE Unit I"), EPE Unit II, L.P. ("EPE Unit II"), EPE Unit III"), EPE Unit III"), Enterprise Unit L.P. ("Enterprise Unit") and EPCO Unit L.P. ("EPCO Unit"), collectively, all of which are private company affiliates of EPCO, Inc.

-References to "EPCO" mean EPCO, Inc. and its wholly-owned private company affiliates, which are related party affiliates to all of the foregoing named entities.
+References to "EPCO" mean EPCO, Inc. and its wholly owned private company affiliates, which are related parties to all of the foregoing named entities.